Power BI BigQuery – A Step-by-Step Connection Guide 2023

 DirectQuery is the main benefit of the Power BI BigQuery connector.
 You can keep your data synchronized between the source (BigQuery) and the destination (Power BI).
 Besides, the connection works smoothly and allows you to move around data pretty fast.
 With the BigQuery SQL, you can test your initial queries and then load those to Power BI.

 Another bonus is that you can import data from multiple sources to BigQuery on a schedule and then load it to Power BI.
-For example, you can export your data from Xero to BigQuery, and then load it to Power BI.
+For example, you can export Google Analytics to BigQuery, and then load it to Power BI.

-This is possible due to the Coupler.io tool, which connects BigQuery to Airtable, Xero, Pipedrive, Google Sheets and many more sources.
-In addition, Coupler.io will help you connect Google Sheets to Power BI.
+This is possible due to the Coupler.io tool, which connects BigQuery to Airtable, Xero, Pipedrive, Google Sheets, and many more sources.
+With this tool, you can also automate BigQuery data exports on a schedule or even connect Google Sheets to Power BI.